 In one sense, it has been with us forever, but over the last decade, it has grown from a means of transaction between friends and family, to become a global movement of businesses which are increasingly being valued in the billions.

 As the megatrends evolve and collide, the sharing economy is becoming an increasingly accepted feature of the business landscape.
-We estimate that the five main sharing sectors (peer-to-peer finance, online staffing, peer-to-peer accommodation, car sharing and music video streaming) have the potential to increase global revenues from around $15 billion now to $335 billion by 2025.
+In PwC research conducted in 2014, we estimated that five sharing sectors (peer-to-peer finance, online staffing, peer-to-peer accommodation, car sharing and music video streaming) have the potential to increase global revenues from around $15 billion now to $335 billion by 2025.

 Sign up for Megatrends updates

 Are you inspired to join the debate about the sharing economy?
-Register here and we’ll send you our latest insights on the subject – and a link to take part in our interactive debate when we launch in September.
+Register here and we’ll send you our latest insights on the subject.